Setting up the integration:

 Reminders will start sending once you have enabled sending.
 This can be completed from the main calendar screen inside Appointment Reminder.
 It’s best to enable this after you’ve checked the first sync.

-Should any questions arise, please email email@example.com or start a live chat on their website.
+Should any questions arise, please email email@example.com or contact them here.

 Appointment Reminder resources:

 If you are looking for other Advisor Tools, click here!